 The Strait of Gibraltar is the shortest link between Europe and Africa and a strategic bottleneck crossing for millions of migratory birds every year.
-In the Tarifa area, we also find spots of international importance for birds such as La Janda, Los Alcornocales Natural Park and Barbate Marshes that make birding here a rewarding experience year round.
+In the Tarifa area, we also find spots of international importance for birds such as La Janda lagoon, Los Alcornocales Natural Park and Barbate Marshes that make birding here a rewarding experience year round.
 In autumn, raptors and all glading birds gather in big flocks and wait for a favourable wind to go across the Strait.
 In spring, however, they will be arriving from Africa, willing to rest in the surrounding holm and cork oak forests.
 We are proud to be able to take you to witness one of the most important migratory bird movements in Europe.
+The peak migration in Tarifa is post-breeding and takes place in September.
+However, the Strait provides for great bird watching opportunities year round.

-ITINERARY: Join us in Ronda for an early trip to Tarifa.
+Join us in Ronda or the Strait area for an early birding trip.
 For a migration birding tour, the wind direction will allow us to have better chances in some parts of the Strait rather than others.
 We have a marvelous journey to check the best birding viewpoints and also local bird hotspots in different habitats like marshes, shores and forests.

 We warn you: once we are in the Strait of Gibraltar, you would want to stay longer!
 Besides adding much more birds to our list, the two-day tour option allow us to deepen into the La Janda lagoon, or the Barbate marshes, the shores and the Alcornocales Nature Park and even enjoy some sightseeing along the pictoresques villages on the way back.